expo/expo/docs/pages/eas-update/getting-started.md

 Setting up EAS Update allows you to push critical bug fixes and improvements that your users need right away.

-EAS Update is in "preview", meaning that we may still make breaking developer-facing changes.
-With that, EAS Update is ready for production apps.
-While we do not intend to make end-user facing changes, we may require you to make new builds of your project before EAS Update is publicly available.
-Read through the [known issues](/eas-update/known-issues) to ensure EAS Update is ready for your project.

 ## Prerequisites

 EAS Update requires the following versions or greater: